-The Medicines and Healthcare products Regulatory Agency (MHRA) has released a drug safety update warning healthcare professionals to be alert to possible adverse reactions from vaping among patients with respiratory problems.
+The Medicines and Healthcare products Regulatory Agency (MHRA) has released a drug safety update warning healthcare professionals to be alert to possible adverse reactions from vaping among patients with respiratory and lung problems.

 The organisation is also calling on doctors and nurses to ask all patients ‘routinely’ about e-cigarette use and report any suspected side effects from vaping via the Yellow Card Scheme.